bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 .. note::
     It could be that the configurations here are not the same as they are configured on the project.
-Maybe they are overwritten inside the :ref:`app-yaml` file.
+Maybe they were overwritten inside the :ref:`app-yaml` file.

 .. figure:: images/engine-cockpit-external-database-detail.png